boxoforanmore/educational_data/README.md

     * If you don't have an api key, sign up for one for free at [https://api.data.gov/](https://api.data.gov/)
 5. Run Flask to serve web app
     * `python3 app.py`
+6. Head to `localhost:5000` in a browser (Chrome and Firefox recommended)

+*Note: Saving the charts to a single, concise pdf proved difficult without a headless chrome instance, so the only way to download as a pdf currently is through printing to pdf*